digital-asset/daml/docs/source/getting-started/index.rst

 Next we need to compile the DAML code to a DAR file::

     daml build

+Once the DAR file is created you will see this message in terminal ``Created .daml/dist/create-daml-app-0.1.0.dar``.

 Any commands starting with ``daml`` are using the :doc:`DAML Assistant </tools/assistant>`, a command line tool in the DAML SDK for building and running DAML apps.
 In order to connect the UI code to this DAML, we need to run a code generation step::